 Online banks provide modern banking features and services.
-Also, because they don’t carry the same kind of overhead costs as a traditional bank (physical branch locations, staffing, etc.), they often pass savings on to customers through higher interest rates, lower fees, and bank promotions.
+Also, because they don't carry the same kind of overhead costs as a traditional bank (physical branch locations or staffing, for example), they often pass savings on to customers through higher interest rates, lower fees, and bank promotions.
 The best online banks typically offer the most competitive rates and no monthly fees.

-Destroy Your Old Bank Account Cards & Checks
+Destroy Your Old Bank Account Cards and Checks

-After you close your account, go ahead and destroy any leftover items from your old account, including your debit card and checkbooks.
+After you close your account, destroy any leftover items from your old account, including your debit card and checkbooks.
 You likely will no longer need them.
-Make sure to destroy them properly so that your information can’t be stolen.
+Make sure to destroy them properly so your information can't be stolen.

 Banks rely on ChexSystems, a banking reporting agency, for information regarding banking customers.
 Closing a bank account will show up on your ChexSystems report but won't have an adverse effect on your credit.
 If you have had problems with bank accounts in the past, though, it could affect your ability to open a new account at another bank.

 If your old bank account is overdrawn, you will need to get your account balance to at least zero before your bank processes a closure request.
 Contact your bank to see what you need to do to get your account out of the red.

 Many banks allow you to close your account online, especially if you have no outstanding transactions or balance to worry about.
 Check to see if your bank offers this service.
 If not, you may need to contact your bank's customer service department or local branch to make a closure request.

 Depending on your bank, closing an account could be as easy as a simple phone call to its customer service line.
 Like most phone requests, you'll need to confirm your identity when calling to make any changes to your account.
 Check to see if your bank allows you to close your account over the phone.